Zapper-fi/protocol/docs/api-intro/portfolio/portfolio-totals.md

 ### Example Use Case: Net Worth

-You want to show a user the USD value of their entire onchain holdings across tokens, NFTs, and apps — broken down by chain.
+You want to show a user the USD value of their entire onchain holdings across all tokens and apps — broken down by chain.
 Start by passing `address` into the `portfolio` and `totals` object.
-Then return `totalByNetworkWithNFT`, `network`, and `total`.
+Then return `totalByNetwork`, `network`, and `total`.

 #### Example Variable